YauHsien/p99/README.md

 * 2015/02/04 Wen Unit Test was advanced, and 1.23 was found not easy to test.
 * 2015/02/03 Tue Problems 1.01 to 1.20 were solved, but some unit test issue was found.
 * 2015/02/02 Mon Unit Test was applied.

+### Campaign 2022

+- 2022/09/23 I begin an exercise campaign, starting from the Binary Trees problem set.